minicli/action-contributors/README.md

 - `content`: the full list of contributors
 - `updated`: date and time the file was generated in RFC822 format

+To use a custom template, create a `.tpl` file based on the default template.
+Then, include the following environment variables on your workflow:

+- `CONTRIB_STENCIL_DIR`: a directory in your workflow repository where you'll have your template(s).
+Set this as `${{ github.workspace }}/YOUR_DIRECTORY`
+- `CONTRIB_TEMPLATE`: the name of the file, without the `tpl` extension.
+Default: `contributors`

-To use a custom template, create a `.tpl` file based on the default template and include the `CONTRIB_TEMPLATE` env var to your workflow.
-This file must be committed to the same repository where the workflow is defined.
+This template file must be committed to the same repository where the workflow is defined.

+Then, you'll also need to include the `actions/checkout` action to your workflow so that your repo files are available to the GitHub runner when it executes the action.

 Here is an example of a workflow that uses a custom template called `mytemplate.tpl`, located in a `.stencil` directory in the repository where the workflow is set: